Board of Education

 The Maplewood Richmond Heights School District is organized and governed by a seven-member Board of Education pursuant to Chapter 162 of the Revised Statutes of Missouri, as amended.
 The voters of the district elect the directors of the Board for three-year staggered terms, with two directors elected in two successive years and three directors elected every three years.
 All directors are elected at-large and serve without compensation.
 The Board of Education is responsible for all policy decisions.
 The president of the board is elected by the board from among its members for a term of one year and has no regular administrative duties.

-Notices and agenda are posted before every meeting at the Central Administrative Office, 7539 Manchester Road, and on Board Docs.
+Notices and agenda are posted before every meeting at the Central Administrative Office and on Board Docs.
 Minutes from meetings are also posted at that link.
+Meetings are open to the public and take place in the Research & Design Center at 7539 Manchester Road, Maplewood, MO., 63143.

 Monthly meetings typically begin at 7:00 p.m. with a public forum.
-PUBLIC FORUM IS ONLY AVAILABLE DURING THE BOARD'S MEETING ON THE THIRD THURSDAY OF EACH MONTH.
+PUBLIC FORUM IS ONLY AVAILABLE DURING THE BOARD'S MEETINGS ON THE THIRD THURSDAY OF EACH MONTH.
+Those who wish to speak during the public forum will be asked to arrive early and sign in with the Board administrative assistant.
+Comments are limited to three minutes per person and will be heard in the order of sign-in.

 Miss a meeting?
 Use these links to watch them: